kostya12071/kostya.blog/_posts/2023-09-28-wizard-of-az.md

 And with that, Dorothy set off down the long yellow brick road ahead, determined to overcome this disaster and recover by discovering the wonders she hoped Az could offer as a new home for her servers.

-Here is a draft Chapter 2 about lifting and shifting servers to Az:

 ## Chapter 2: Lifting and Shifting to Az

 After the tornado, Dorothy desperately needed to move her servers from the ruined data center.
 As she walked the yellow brick road with Todo contemplating what to do, Glinda the Good Witch suddenly appeared floating in a magical bubble.